Home Community Local Events Bulletin Board Local Services Weather Report Road Report Links

 It also provides a bursary to all Dunster students graduating from high school and continuing their education.
 All of these activities would not happen without the volunteer efforts of community members like yourself.
 So, if you're not involved, get involved!
 Come to a meeting, find out what is happening, find out what needs to be done, volunteer for something!
 The association holds three general meetings per year.
 Check out the events page for more information.

-Dunster Community Forest
+Dunster Community Forest Society

 Fraser Headwaters Alliance